Brokeshire-Hathaway/brokeshire-core/README.md

 # Ember Agents
-The Ember agent swarm for intent based cognition and reasoning.
+The Ember AI agent swarm for intent based cognition and reasoning.